Theme

 Readers following speech-generation models beyond basic text-to-speech.

-Builders comparing voice-output options for agents, narration, dialogue, multilingual speech, or sound design.
+Builders comparing voice-output options for agents, narration, dialogue, multilingual speech, compact local speech, or sound design.

 Less relevant for readers looking for a simple hosted voice API or a general-purpose chatbot interface.